pereznetworks/MyTunes/README.md

 - if not already
     - UNINSTALL *ALL* DOTNET SDK using the SDK Installer you used
-        - I eneded up having to launch VS 2022 and VS 2026 and install all MAUI SDK AND COMPONENTS
+        - I eneded up having to launch VS 2022 and VS 2026 and *uninstall* all MAUI SDK AND COMPONENTS
             - good grief =)

 - INSTALL ONLY THE LAST VERSION OF DOTNET 9.0.308